 Students and school staff may bring their own devices and connect them to the school network.
 There are a few ways you can make sure the right devices are accessing the network, and only approved software is run while on the network.

 - Consider using certificates to authenticate devices on to the school network.
 This means each device would have a file, given to them by the school, that says their device is allowed to access the network.
 The school can use this certificate to control what the device can access and do while on the network.

-- Use WPA2 encryption for wireless access.
+- Use WPA2 or a later version encryption for wireless access.
 Protect it with a long, strong password that's not publicly discoverable.
 Don't post the wireless password on the school's website, for example.

-- Create a software or application whitelist for the school.
-This means that only approved software can run.
-This will stop staff or students accidentally downloading and running malware.
+- Create an approved software or application list for the school.
+This means that only approved software can run and can stop staff or students accidentally downloading and running malware.

 5. Configure network security controls